Executive Director and Board of Directors for SAC

-The Senior Assistance Center has an exceptional Director and Board of Directors who volunteer their time, talent and resources.
+Senior Assistance Center has an exceptional ED and Board who volunteer their time, talent and resources.
 SAC is grateful for their guidance in planning and implementing our programs and services.

 Karen Black, Executive Director